-The Center aims to increase student participation in projects to help low-income individuals, while expanding their legal skills at the same time.
-The Center ’s rst project will focus on poverty in Haryana.
-The project will study the causes and consequences of poverty to establish ways to provide relief to low-income individuals, and will allow students the opportunity to engage with legal issues surrounding poverty, including food security, homelessness and basic affronts to human dignity.
+In the past, CPIL has been the fulcrum for legal clinics focusing on projects to help low-income individuals and expanding their legal skills.
+The Centre’s first project focused on poverty in Haryana.
+The project studied the causes and consequences of poverty to establish ways to provide relief to low-income individuals, and allowed students the opportunity to engage with legal issues surrounding poverty, including food security, homelessness and basic affronts to human dignity.

 CPIL is currently the institutional base for the legal clinic on hate crimes.
 It is also the node for the ongoing research on housing discrimination.